Aashishsharma/Learnings/RDBMS/RDBMS.md

 where b.mgrId = mgrDetails.id;
 ```

 ### Union

 ![alt text](PNG/db20.PNG "Title")

 Union removes duplicate records from tableA and tableB, if we want duplicate records use **UNION ALL**

-### Sub queries

-Subqueries can be written inside select, from and where clause (mostly written inside where clause)

 ### With and View